-Thrombocytopenia is when you don’t have enough platelets, which is made by bone marrow, you can get this disease if your body doesn’t make enough of them or if it destroys them faster than it can replace them.
+Thrombocytopenia is when you don’t have enough platelets, which is made by bone marrow; so you can get this disease if your body doesn’t make enough of them or if it destroys them faster than it can replace them.
 Platelets are cells in your blood that stick together to help it clot.
-At times the condition doesn’t cause any problems at all, unless you have symptoms like too much bleeding, then medication can help.
+At times the condition doesn’t cause any problems at all, unless you have symptoms like too much bleeding, then this medication can help.

 Anemia is defined as a low number of red blood cells.
 In blood tests, anemia is reported as a low hemoglobin or hematocrit.
 Hemoglobin is the main protein in red blood cells.
 It carries oxygen, and delivers it throughout your body.
 If you have anemia, your levels in haemoglobin will be low as well.
-And if it is too long, your tissues and organs may not get enough exygen.
+And if it is too low, your tissues and organs may not get enough exygen.

 This medication is to treat and prevent are small variety of serious blood cell disorders, such as thrombocytopenia, neutroprnia, trimethoprim, pyrimethamine, that are caused by certain drugs.
 Such as methotrexate, trimethoprim, and primethamine which are all folic acid antagonists.

 Remember your dose is based on your medical background and your overall response to the treatment.
 If your doctor or pharmacist has given you some information in the form of a pamphlet, take the time to read up on this drug, and if you have any questions or concerns regarding this medication, please consult your doctor.

 This medication is to be taken by mouth, either with or without food.
 It is usually taken every 6 hours, or once a day, or as directed by your doctor.